marslanm/Multimodality-Representation-Learning/README.md

 # Multimodal Data, challenges and Advanced methodologies for NLP

-The current version contains the general intuition of artcile.

 ## Current Target
 - Introduction & Background
 - Data (single-modal, multi-modal)